 Camp Sonshine’s Day Camp Programs offer campers full-day activities and adventures with the ability to head home at the end of the day.
 Campers may choose to stay on Friday night for an overnight campout experience.
+After you sign up, feel free to take a look at our Parent Guide in the Parent Resource center for all you need to know about your session at Camp Sonshine!

 Select the grade your camper will be entering in the fall to see specific program details: